-- Adjusted EBITDA does not consider the impact of interest and other income/expense and does not reflect income tax payments that may represent a reduction in cash available to us; - Adjusted EBITDA does not consider any expenses for assets being depreciated and amortized that are necessary to our business; although these are non-cash charges, the property and equipment being depreciated and amortized often will have to be replaced in the future, and Adjusted EBITDA does not reflect any cash capital expenditure requirements for such replacements; - Adjusted EBITDA and non-GAAP net income exclude stock-based compensation expense and related payroll taxes because we believe these adjustments provide better comparability to peer company results and because these charges are not viewed by management as part of our core operating performance; - Adjusted EBITDA and non-GAAP net income exclude acquisition-related costs including the amortization of acquired intangible assets, as well as third-party transaction costs incurred for legal and other professional services, and an acquisition-related income tax benefit.
+- Adjusted EBITDA does not consider the impact of interest and other income/expense and does not reflect income tax payments that may represent a reduction in cash available to us; - Adjusted EBITDA does not consider any expenses for assets being depreciated and amortized that are necessary to our business; although these are non-cash charges, the property and equipment being depreciated and amortized often will have to be replaced in the future, and Adjusted EBITDA does not reflect any cash capital expenditure requirements for such replacements; - Adjusted EBITDA and non-GAAP net income exclude stock-based compensation expense and related payroll taxes because we believe these adjustments provide better comparability to peer company results and because these charges are not viewed by management as part of our core operating performance; - Adjusted EBITDA and non-GAAP net income exclude acquisition-related costs, including the amortization of acquired intangible assets and restructuring costs, as well as third-party transaction costs incurred for legal and other professional services, and an acquisition-related income tax benefit.
 These items are not factored into our evaluation of potential acquisitions, or of our performance after completion of the acquisitions, because they are not related to our core operating performance or reflective of ongoing operating results in the period, and their frequency and amount vary significantly based on the timing and magnitude of our acquisition transactions and the maturities of the businesses being acquired.
-Although we exclude the amortization of acquired intangible assets from these non-GAAP measures, management believes that it is important for investors to understand that such intangible assets were recorded as part of purchase accounting and contribute to revenue generation; - Adjusted EBITDA and non-GAAP net income exclude facilities consolidation charges recorded in connection with vacated office facilities assumed in the OnSIP acquisition, including right-of-use asset impairment charges and the related ongoing operating lease cost of those facilities recorded under ASC 842, Leases.
+Although we exclude the amortization of acquired intangible assets from these non-GAAP measures, management believes that it is important for investors to understand that such intangible assets were recorded as part of purchase accounting and contribute to revenue generation; - Adjusted EBITDA and non-GAAP net income exclude facilities consolidation gain or charges recorded in connection with vacated office facilities assumed in the OnSIP acquisition.
+These charges do not reflect expected future operating expenses and do not contribute to a meaningful evaluation of current operating performance or comparisons to the operating performance in other periods; - Adjusted EBITDA and non-GAAP net income exclude certain legal settlement costs.
 These charges do not reflect expected future operating expenses and do not contribute to a meaningful evaluation of current operating performance or comparisons to the operating performance in other periods; - other companies may calculate these non-GAAP financial measures differently than we do, limiting their usefulness as comparative measures.